-Are you ready for the DSA Theory Test?
+Are you ready for the Driver and Vehicle Standards Agency Driving Theory Test?

 To to able to take the Practical Test, you must first have to take and pass the Theory Test.

 The theory test is a computer-based test and consists of two parts: multiple choice and hazard perception

 The current fee to take the test is £23.00 which covers the cost of the Hazard test.

 You are asked 50 multiple choice questions.
 The pass mark is 43 or more and the time allowed to complete the test is 57 minutes.

 Complete list of all our Theory Test Questions for Car, Motorcycle and LGV (HGV)/PCV.

 The hazard perception test is the second part of the driving theory test and is taken a few minutes after completing the multiple choice questions.